SGL Carbon: Process Technology

 The focus of the Process Technology (PT) business unit is on the construction, maintenance and repair of large systems for industrial applications.
 These can range from individual components and equipment to complete systems for the synthesis of hydrochloric acid as well as the concentration or dilution and absorption or desorption of a variety of acids.
 Technologies designed and manufactured by PT to that end include graphite heat exchangers, syntheses and columns as well as pumps and systems with a high resistance against corrosive media.
 The business unit's most important customer group is, consequently, the chemical industry.

-Carbon Fibers

-The Carbon Fibers (CF) business unit bundles together SGL Carbon's material business based on carbon fibers, covering the entire integrated value chain from raw materials to carbon fibers to composite materials.
-The CF business unit controls the entire value chain, starting with the polymerization of the main raw material, acrylonitrile, through the production of carbon fibers and ending with the manufacture of fabrics.
-Apart from carbon fibers, the business unit's product portfolio includes precursor and acrylic fibers, non-crimp and woven fabrices as well as pre-impregnated materials.

-Carbon fiber based materials enjoy increasingly high demand due to their unique properties such as low weight combined with high strength.
-Industries focusing on these properties, such as the automotive industry and wind energy segment, are key customers.

-Composite Solutions
+Fiber Composites

-Low weight combined with high rigidity and strength are the key benefits of the products provided by the Composite Solutions (CS) business unit.
-The unit focuses on the production of customer-specific components and tailor-made solutions made of composite materials based on glass and carbon fibers.
-Battery housing applications and GRP leaf springs as well as various types of carbon-based friction materials for the automotive industry are CS's main focus.
+Low weight combined with high rigidity and strength are the key benefits of the products provided by the Fiber Composites business unit.
+The product portfolio includes carbon fibers, textiles, pre-impregnated materials as well as finished components.The unit focuses on the production of customer-specific components and tailor-made solutions made of composite materials based on glass, aramid and carbon fibers.
+Battery housing applications and GRP leaf springs as well as various types of carbon-based friction materials for the automotive industry are FC's main focus.